USS Normandy: 50th Anniversary of D-Day

-In an historic first, Normandy embarked nine World War II veterans on 18 May 1994, for commemoration of the 50th anniversary of the Allied landings on the coast of France.
+In a historic first, Normandy embarked nine World War II veterans on 18 May 1994, for commemoration of the 50th anniversary of the Allied landings on the coast of France.
 These activities took place in Portsmouth, England, until 31 May, ending in Le Havre, France.
 Over 15,000 visitors toured the ship while Normandy's honor guard embarked veterans participated in various memorial services and events on both sides of the English Channel.
 Normandy served as a centerpiece over the two-week course of ceremonies, and specifically for national commemorations at Slapton Sands, United Kingdom, on 31 May, by U.S. Ambassador Crowe, and at the Normandy beachheads on 6 June, by President Bill Clinton.

 On 27 June 1994, Normandy participated in the Naval Station New York closing ceremonies.
 Staten Island's Borough President, Guy Molinari, and his daughter Congresswoman Susan Molinari were the featured speakers as the Navy turned the base over to the city's Emergency Services.
 After four years homeported at Staten Island, New York, Normandy departed for her new homeport of Norfolk, Virginia.

 Operation Deliberate Force

 On 28 August 1995, Normandy began a six-month deployment to the Mediterranean with America.
 On 8 September, Normandy was in the Western Mediterranean conducting turnover with the outgoing battle group.
-After receiving immediate tasking to proceed at best speed to the Adriatic, Normandy sped across the 1600 nmi at maximum speed.
+After receiving immediate tasking to proceed to the Adriatic, Normandy sailed across the 1600 nmi at maximum speed.
 Arriving in the Operation Deliberate Force theater of operations on 10 September, Normandy launched a 13 Tomahawk missile strike against hostile air defense command and control sites in Lisina, Bosnia-Herzegovina, north of the Bosnian Serb stronghold of Banja Luka, between 20:40 and 20:45.
 The cruiser used a new type of Tomahawk missile, the Block-III model, which included for the first time GPS guidance in combination with its TERCOM system based on topographic maps.
 This gave flexibility and speed to the attack.
+The attack destroyed the radio-relay station, hit by seven missiles, while three other struck bunkers and buildings south of the facility, disabling the site's radar.
 This precision strike, flawlessly executed on extremely short notice, paved the way for follow-on tactical air strikes against Bosnian Serb military positions in the region.
 This action sent a strong signal of United States resolve and played a significant role in convincing the Bosnian Serb government to cease hostilities and resume peace negotiations.
 During the six-month deployment Normandy again served as Adriatic air-space controller for Operation Deny Flight, Sharp Guard, and Decisive Endeavor.